Does Microsoft Scan Your OneDrive Files? The Answer Is More Nuanced Than You Think

 Microsoft Copilot in OneDrive is the feature that generates the most concern, and the concern is legitimate.
 When Copilot is enabled, it reads your file content to generate responses.
 This is not background indexing — it is active processing of your documents, spreadsheets, and files.

-The key setting to check is in your Microsoft 365 privacyprivacy dashboard.
+The key setting to check is in your Microsoft 365 privacy dashboard.
 You can limit how Copilot uses your data.
 However, Microsoft's enterprise agreements and US legal obligations mean that data processed through Copilot may still be subject to government access requests under US law.

 The encryption reality